matt-catalyst/moodle-assignsubmission_mahara/README.md

 moodle-assignsubmission_mahara
 ============================

-Mahara assignment submission plugin for Moodle 2.7 through 3.1 (or higher!).
+Mahara assignment submission plugin for Moodle 2.7 through 3.0.
 - https://github.com/MaharaProject/moodle-assignsubmission_mahara

 This plugin adds Mahara page submission functionality to assignments in Moodle.
 The plugin works with the new "mod/assign" type introduced in 2.3.
-It requires at least one Mahara site linked to Moodle via MNet.
+It requires configuration of Mahara Web Services for REST and OAuth 1.x.

 This plugin allows a teacher to add a "Mahara" item to the submission options for a Moodle assignment.
 Students can then select one of the pages